dresden-elektronik/deconz-rest-plugin/.github/ISSUE_TEMPLATE/feature_request.md

 ## Description
 <!--
   Please describe the feature in more detail.
-  - How it should work, e.g. provide an examples of a request/response, extensions to the REST-API interface, etc.
+  - How it should work, e.g. provide an example of a request/response, extensions to the REST-API interface, etc.
-  - If applicable describe which benefits will API clients gain.
+  - If applicable describe what benefits API clients will gain.
 -->

 ## Considered alternatives